Axinom/drm-quick-start/Readme.md

 1. Having created the video, add a matching entry to *VideoDatabase.js*.
-You need to provide a video name, the URL to one of the manifest files and the Key ID used in encrypting the video.
+You need to provide a video name, the URL to one of the manifest files and the Key ID used in encrypting the video or a token with key and the keyID.

     ```
     {